grpc/proposal/A29-xds-tls-security.md

 In any case the addition of xDS based security has brought gRPC xDS support closer to Envoy in terms of capabilities.
-This enables various use-cases such as migration to proxyless and interop or co-existence with Envoy.
+This enables various use-cases such as migration to proxyless and interop or coexistence with Envoy.

 ## Implementation Status